SS Cotati: Operational history

-The freighter remained in port for the next two months, finally being able to sail on April 17 as part of convoy SC-80.
+The freighter remained in port for the next two months, finally being able to sail on 17 April as part of convoy SC 80.
 The steamer, however, developed problems with her machinery and was forced to turn back.
-After finalizing the repairs, Cotati left Halifax with convoy SC-82 on April 30, and safely arrived at Liverpool on May 16 after largely an uneventful journey.
+After finalizing the repairs, Cotati left Halifax with convoy SC 82 on 30 April, and safely arrived at Liverpool on 16 May after largely an uneventful journey.
 Upon arrival in England, the vessel was defensively armed and renamed Empire Avocet.
-The freighter then left Liverpool on July 21 on her first voyage under new name as part of convoy OS-35 with a cargo of chemicals, machinery and general merchandise bound for South America.
-The ship left the convoy off the coast of Africa and proceeded independently to Montevideo and then to Buenos Aires, safely reaching her destination on August 22.
+The freighter then left Liverpool on 21 July on her first voyage under new name as part of convoy OS-35 with a cargo of chemicals, machinery and general merchandise bound for South America.
+The ship left the convoy off the coast of Africa and proceeded independently to Montevideo and then to Buenos Aires, safely reaching her destination on 22 August.
 After unloading, Empire Avocet embarked her typical cargo at Buenos Aires and Rio Grande.

 Sinking

 Empire Avocet departed Rio Grande for her last voyage on 16 September 1942.
 The vessel was under command of Captain Frederick Pover, had a crew of 51 men in addition to seven Navy gunners.
 The ship carried her usual cargo consisting of 3,724 tons of frozen meat and 1,225 tons of general merchandise, and was bound for Freetown.
 The voyage was rather uneventful until the freighter was about 350 nmi south west of her destination.
 Shortly after midnight on 30 September 1942, while in an approximate position 04°05′N 13°23′W, she was spotted by U-125, commanded by Kapitänleutnant Ulrich Folkers.
 At about 00:35 U-125 fired one torpedo at Empire Avocet hitting her on port side near the funnel.
 The steamer stopped and started taking on water immediately prompting the captain to order the crew to abandon ship.
 At approximately 01:16, seeing that the freighter was still afloat, U-125 fired another torpedo, hitting the ship right behind the engine room.
 The vessel sank deeper but still remained afloat.
 Approximately 22 minutes later, a third torpedo was fired, delivering coup de grâce.
 Empire Avocet sank stern first about a minute later.
 Two crew members were killed in the attack, while the surviving 42 crew members and seven gunners found themselves in two large lifeboats.
 The submarine then closed in and took the captain and chief engineer aboard for interrogation.
 Both were taken prisoner.

 The two lifeboats started rowing towards the shore, but were separated the next night.
-One of the boats containing the chief officer and 23 men was rescued by HMS Cowslip on October 4 and safely landed at Freetown the next day.
-On October 7 the second lifeboat, containing the second officer and 22 men made landfall near Bonthe.
+One of the boats containing the chief officer and 23 men was rescued by HMS Cowslip on 4 October and safely landed at Freetown the next day.
+On 7 October the second lifeboat, containing the second officer and 22 men made landfall near Bonthe.

 Two crew members lost on Empire Avocet are commemorated at the Tower Hill Memorial in London.